rqelibari/pygonal/doc/source/transforms.rst

 terms of certain high-level mathematical properties.
 These properties can expose important facts, and limitations of a specific transform.

-Boolean properties of :class:`~planar.Affine` instances are exposed in several ``is_*`` attributes.
+Boolean properties of :class:`~pygonal.Affine` instances are exposed in several ``is_*`` attributes.
 All of these properties can be determined by examining the transform matrix values directly yourself, but using the built-in property attributes is more convenient and efficient.

 ``is_identity`` -- True if the transform is effectively the identity transform.
 Identity transforms may be created directly, of course, but may also be the result of combining inverse transforms, such as a scale of ``2.0``, and a scale of ``0.5``.

 ``is_rectilinear`` -- True if applying the transform would preserve the